100 Years and Counting

 Church and School buildings are wonderful, but it is the people who make Our Lady Star of the Sea Parish dynamic, unique and growing.
 We are a stable community; about 1500 families strong.
-We are essentially "Blue Collar" people primarily employed by the U.S, Governement at the Naval Shipyard and related activities.
-We have a broad age diveristy and a significant Pacific Islander population (Filipino and Chomorro).
+We are essentially “Blue Collar” people primarily employed by the U.S, Government at the Naval Shipyard and related activities.
+We have a broad age diversity and a significant Pacific Islander population (Filipino and Chomorro).
 We are traditional and hard working with a special devotion to the Blessed Sacrament and the Mother of God.
-We have a strong commitment to Catholic Education and Faith Formation and a sensitivity to adherence to the Magistarium.
+We have a strong commitment to Catholic Education and Faith Formation and a sensitivity to adherence to the Magisterium.
 We are very appreciative of a prayerful liturgy.
 We also have a number of small educational and devotional group activities.

 A Brief History

 Our Lady Star of the Sea began with the earliest settlers celebrating Mass in their homes with missionary priests from Immaculate Conception Church in Seattle.
 With the development of the Puget Sound Naval Shipyard in the 1890’s, the population exploded, and it became apparent that Bremerton needed its own parish.
 In 1901, the first church was built at the corner of Fifth and Washington.
 Bishop Edward J. O’Dea blessed the church and welcomed the new parish.